keithwhor/nodal/README.md

 the box, so you can have your website live in no time with `nodal poly:deploy`.

 [Check out the first Nodal Screencast here.](https://www.youtube.com/embed/IxBXkFbUqtk)

+## Stateless Dogma

+It's important to note that Nodal is meant for **stateless** API services.
+This means you should not rely on on memory within a specific process to serve multiple requests, and Nodal will use process clustering (even in development) to actively discourage this practice.
+If you need to work with unstructured data for rapid prototyping, *connect Nodal to a PostgreSQL database* and use the "JSON" field type.
+You'll find yourself encountering a lot of trouble if you start trying to use in-process memory across different requests.

+Remember: **one input, one output**.
+Side effects dealing with model state should be managed via your Database.
+Nodal should not be used for streaming (long poll) requests and the HTTP request and response objects are intentionally obfuscated.

+This also means you *can not rely on socket connections*.
+If you need to incorporate realtime functionality in your application, there should be a separate server responsible for this.
+It can interface with your Nodal API server and even receive events from it, but your API server should never have a stateful (prolonged) connection with any client.

 ## Getting Started